Farrowing unit – pre-farrowing

 - The smaller piglets must have had colostrum before they are moved

 - If you do not use a newly farrowed sow for the small piglets, you can instead place the smaller piglets with a farrowing sow, to ensure colostrum intake.
-The piglets from the farrowing sows can be move from the mother to another farrowing sow
+The piglets from the farrowing sows can be moved from the mother to another farrowing sow